openpaul/openpaul.github.io/Readme.md

 # About This Repository

+This repository is the source for the blog: [openpaul.github.io](https://openpaul.github.io/)

-This space serves as a collection of analyses I've reproduced from research papers.
+This space serves as a collection of explorations and  of analyses I've reproduced from research papers or the wider field of computational biology.
-By using the same or similar tools as the original authors, I aim to deepen my understanding of their conclusions and the challenges they faced with the data.

 You can follow along by finding the notebook in the `posts` folder.

-## A Note on Datasets

-I recognize that I won't always have the time to explore each dataset thoroughly, especially regarding quality and completeness.
-Therefore, I will assume that the datasets contain what the authors describe and can be used as is.
-In a real-world scenario, I would delve deeper, examine more parameters, and compare multiple tools.

 ## Get Involved!